eipieq/express-appwrite-cms/README.md

 npm run build    # Create an optimized production build npm run start    # Serve the production build
 ```

+### Demo mode (optional)
+If you want stakeholders to click through the CMS without touching live data:

+- Populate `NEXT_PUBLIC_DEMO_EMAIL` and `NEXT_PUBLIC_DEMO_PASSWORD` in `.env.local` with credentials for a read-only Appwrite account.
+- The login page will surface an “Explore the Demo” button that signs in with those values and flags the session as demo-only.
+- While in demo mode, all create/update/delete actions are disabled.
+Forms still render so users can understand the flows, but submissions short-circuit on the client and no Appwrite mutations are executed.

 ## Project Structure
 ```